 Lockheed Martin in Focus

-Headquartered in Bethesda, Lockheed Martin (LMT) is an Aerospace stock that has seen a price change of 35.01% so far this year.
-The aerospace and defense company is currently shelling out a dividend of $2.2 per share, with a dividend yield of 2.49%.
-This compares to the Aerospace - Defense industry's yield of 1.02% and the S&P 500's yield of 1.94%.
+Lockheed Martin (LMT) is headquartered in Bethesda, and is in the Aerospace sector.
+The stock has seen a price change of -3.3% since the start of the year.
+Currently paying a dividend of $2.4 per share, the company has a dividend yield of 2.55%.
+In comparison, the Aerospace - Defense industry's yield is 0.85%, while the S&P 500's yield is 2.15%.

-In terms of dividend growth, the company's current annualized dividend of $8.80 is up 7.3% from last year.
-In the past five-year period, Lockheed Martin has increased its dividend 5 times on a year-over-year basis for an average annual increase of 10.60%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Lockheed's current payout ratio is 44%, meaning it paid out 44% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $9.60 is up 6.7% from last year.
+In the past five-year period, Lockheed Martin has increased its dividend 5 times on a year-over-year basis for an average annual increase of 10.18%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Right now, Lockheed's payout ratio is 44%, which means it paid out 44% of its trailing 12-month EPS as dividend.

 High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that LMT is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+With that in mind, LMT is a compelling investment opportunity.
+Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).